Japanese Public Key Infrastructure (JPKI)

 Figure 3 OCSP Responder Method

-There are two types of electronic certification: "electronic certification for signatures" and "electronic certification for user certificates".
+There are two types of electronic certification: "electronic certification for signatures" and "electronic certification for user identification."

-It is used when creating and sending electronic documents such as applications and contracts on the Internet, etc., and it is possible to confirm that the electronic documents created and sent by the users are "authentic documents created by the users and sent by the users."
-Electronic signatures using a signature electronic certification can be subject to Act on Electronic Signatures and Certification Business Article 3 (Presumption of Authentic Establishment of Electronic Records) * 7.
-In other words, an electronic document with an electronic signature that satisfies certain requirements by the Principal is presumed to be authentically established (created based on the Principal's intention).
+It is used when creating and sending electronic documents such as applications and contracts on the Internet, etc., and it is possible to confirm that the electronic documents created and sent by the users are "authentic documents created and sent by users."
+Electronic signatures using electronic certification for signature can be subject to Article 3 of Act on Electronic Signatures and Certification Business (Presumption of Authenticity of Electronic Records) * 7.
+In other words, electronic documents with electronic signatures that meet certain requirements by the Principal are presumed to be authentic (created based on the intention of the Principal).

-* 7 Quoted from Article 3 of Act on Electronic Signatures and Certification Business
+* 7 Cited from Article 3 of Act on Electronic Signatures and Certification Business

-It is mainly used when logging in to Internet sites, etc., and it can confirm that the person who logged in is the user himself or herself.
+This is mainly used when logging in to Internet sites, etc., and it is possible to verify that the person who has logged in is the user.

-There are differences in the information held between the electronic certification for signatures and the electronic certification for identification of users due to their different purposes.
-The main difference is whether or not to hold the Four Basic Information (address, name, gender, date of birth) in the electronic certification.
-The Four Basic Information is held in the electronic certification for signatures used for electronic signatures at the time of application, etc., since it is necessary to confirm the accurate address, etc. of the applicant, etc. The electronic certification for identification of users used for logging in to Internet sites, etc., does not hold the Four Basic Information as long as the identity of the applicant, etc. can be confirmed. electronic certification
+Please note that there are differences in the information to be retained between the electronic certification for signatures and the electronic certification for user identification because their uses are different.
+The main difference is whether or not the four basic types of information (address, name, gender, and date of birth) are retained in the electronic certification.
+The four basic types of information are retained in the electronic certification for signatures used for electronic signatures at the time of application, etc., because it is necessary to confirm the accurate address, etc. of the applicant, etc. The four basic types of information are not retained in the electronic certification for user identification electronic certification used for login to Internet sites, etc., because it is sufficient to confirm the identity.

 6. Expansion of Japanese Public Key Infrastructure functions

-This is a service that allows customers to check the latest four pieces of information (address, name, date of birth, and gender) of their customers online at any time with the J-LIS (Japan Agency for Local Authority Information Systems) on the premise that they have given their consent in advance using the Japanese Public Key Infrastructure.
-This enables financial institutions, for example, to check changes in customer addresses immediately.
+This is a service that enables customers to check the latest four pieces of information (address, name, date of birth, and gender) online at any time with J-LIS (Japanese Public Key Infrastructure), provided that the customer's prior consent is obtained using Japan Agency for Local Authority Information Systems.
+This enables financial institutions, for example, to immediately check changes in the customer's address, etc.

-The Service was launched on May 16, 2023 and is outlined below.
+This service was launched on May 16, 2023.
+An overview is shown below.

 The details of this service are described in "5.
-Overview of the Latest User Information (Basic 4) Provision Service Based on the Consent of the Principal (pages 43 to 49)" below.
+Overview of the Latest User Information Based on Personal Consent (Basic 4 Information) Provision Service (pages 43 to 49)" below.

-Customer consent is required for private sector to provide the Services.
+The Customer's consent is required when private sector provides the Services.

-This service is an additional service to the Japanese Public Key Infrastructure, so you need to go through the procedure to use the Japanese Public Key Infrastructure at private sector first.
+This service is an additional service to the Japanese Public Key Infrastructure, so you need to go through a procedure to use the Japanese Public Key Infrastructure in private sector.

 Please carry out the procedures for using this service after completing the procedures for Japanese Public Key Infrastructure.

-For details of the Japanese Public Key Infrastructure, refer to the electronic certification (for private sector) Electronic certification by Japanese Public Key Infrastructure (to private sector) Japanese Public Key Infrastructure.
+For details of the Japanese Public Key Infrastructure, please refer to electronic certification (for private sector) Electronic certification by Japanese Public Key Infrastructure (for private sector) Japanese Public Key Infrastructure.

-- Service provider businesses (businesses that use Japanese Public Key Infrastructure after entrusting signature verification services to platform businesses)
+- Service provider businesses (businesses that use Japanese Public Key Infrastructure after entrusting the verification of signatures to platform businesses)

-Service providers can receive information necessary for system support from platform operators to whom signature verification services are outsourced.
+Service Provider Businesses can receive information necessary for system implementation from Platform Businesses to whom signature verification services are entrusted.

-- List of Platform Operators Supporting the Latest Four User Information Services (PDF / 250 kb) (as of April 1, 2025)
+- List of platform operators supporting the latest Users' Information (4 types of information) service (PDF / 250 kb) (as of April 1, 2025)

-- Platform business operators (business operators that use Japanese Public Key Infrastructure with the approval of the competent minister)
+- Platform business operators (business operators that have received competent minister approval and use Japanese Public Key Infrastructure)

 It is necessary to apply for the use of this service to J-LIS.
-Please contact the following contact information.
+Please contact the following.

 Contact:

-After that, you need to sign a confidentiality agreement with the J-LIS and apply for the disclosure of technical specifications, etc.
+After that, it is necessary to sign a confidentiality agreement with J-LIS and apply for disclosure of technical specifications, etc.

-By using this service, private sector can obtain consent from customers necessary to use the "Latest User Information (4) Information Provision Service."
+By using this service, private sector can obtain consent from customers, which is necessary to use the "Latest User Information (4 Information) Provision Service".

 Benefits of using this service

-- It will be easier to obtain consent from existing customers.
+- It is easier to obtain the consent of existing customers.

 - The system development cost for obtaining consent is reduced.

-- After obtaining consent, administrative costs for procedures for changing the four basic types of information, such as address, will be reduced.
+- After obtaining consent, administrative costs for procedures to change the four basic types of information such as address will be reduced.

-- You can go through the procedure easily by using Mynaportal.
+- The procedure can be done easily by using Mynaportal.

-- When there is a change in address, etc. due to moving, etc., necessary procedures are not required.
+- When there is a change in address due to moving, etc., the necessary procedures are not required.

-Please refer to the following for guidance on the consent procedure.
-Text data of the email sample will be distributed when the specifications are disclosed.
+Please refer to the following for information on the consent procedure.
+The text data of the e-mail sample will be distributed when the specifications are disclosed.

 Contact Information